imadx/react-click-to-component-chrome-extension/README.md

 - `Option + Click` or `Alt + Click` on a component to open the file in an editor
 - Highlight the component name when hovering over it with `Option`/`Alt` key pressed
+- Supports Turbopack builds with manually defined project roots (that can be changed simply by updating the localStorage key `clickToReact-projectPath-{HOST}`)

 ## Screenshots